 And it’s completely understandable as to the reason why.

 That’s because if you spend most of your day there, why would you also want to train there?

-If you are training at your gym where you work and find it a problem, it’s certainly worth your while trying to get your daily workouts somewhere else.
+If you are training at the gym where you work and find it a problem, it’s worth trying to get your daily workouts somewhere else.

 Taking the time to better yourself

-So after we’ve covered the need to look after your body from a fitness point of view, there is also the need to continually better yourself.
+So after we’ve covered the need to look after your body from a fitness point of view, there is also the need to better yourself continually.

-That’s especially true if one day in your future, you are looking to specialize in a certain area of the personal training field, for example, as a strength and conditioning coach or a group exercise specialist.
+That’s especially true if, one day in the future, you want to specialize in a certain area of the personal training field, for example, as a strength and conditioning coach or a group exercise specialist.

-You are also going to have to take the time to focus on your continuing education.
+You will also have to take the time to focus on your continuing education.

 The thing is, no matter what certification organization you become an accredited trainer through, they will have continuing education (CECs) requirements in place that you will have to fulfill.